Shippable/docs/sources/platform/tutorial/ci/ci-centos.md

 * Both runCI and runSh jobs are supported for CentOS.

 ##2.
 Purchase the CentOS SKU
+* Opt-in to the latest version of the Shippable platform using the steps documented [here](/platform/tutorial/runtime/moving-to-node-pools).
 * Go to your subscription billing plan by following the instructions documented [here](/platform/management/subscription/billing/#viewing-your-current-plan).
 * Click **Edit plan**,  **Add new SKU**.
 * Click the dropdown under **Type** and select **BYON**.